pcubillos/bibmanager/docs/getstarted.rst

 Install
 -------

-To obtain the ``bibmanager`` code, clone this repository to your local machine with the following terminal commands:
+To install ``bibmanager`` just run the following command from the terminal:

 .. code-block:: shell

     pip install bibmananger

-Or alternatively, follow the steps below:
+Or alternatively (and for developers), clone the repository to your local machine with the following terminal commands:

 .. code-block:: shell